-Thus, if the properties are performing as designed, we might expect to see high gas use in December and January, falling to very little from April through to September, certainly no more than 30 kWh per month.
-Indeed, in some properties, summer gas use was expected to be zero.
+Thus, if the properties are performing as designed, we might expect to see high gas use in December and January (up to 500 kWh per month), falling to very little from April through to September, the expectation being no more than 30 kWh per month11.
+Indeed, in some properties, summer gas use was expected to be zero12.